 - Most scientific studies involve people with ADHD who either are already diagnosed or are pursuing treatment (so-called “clinic-referred” patients).
 The ADHD Partner Survey covered that population.
 But it also offers a rarer, more intimate glimpse into lives wherein ADHD has gone unrecognized and untreated for decades—and firmly remained that way.

-The 111 respondents whose answers are reported in this book (a subset of 164 total respondents who had an official ADHD diagnosis) show the following demographics:
+The 111 respondents (a subset of 164 total respondents who had an official ADHD diagnosis) show the following demographics:

 - 86 percent had male partners and 14 percent had female partners.